 OBSERVATION AFTER the OBSERVATION WHEN No advance notice is necessary.
-Educators or evaluators may request an inperson conference.
+Educators or evaluators may request an in- person conference to take place within 3-10 days following the observation.
 WHAT Evaluator observes for at least 15 minutes and captures evidence from the classroom.
-Evaluator should proactively communicate if an observation is for REACH purposes.
+Evaluator will inform the educator when the observation is a REACH Informal observation either upon arrival in the classroom or promptly following the observation.
 Focus is on Domain 2 (Classroom Environment) and Domain 3 (Instruction).
-Evaluators are not required to rate all components, only components with sufficient evidence for Domains 2 and 3. нош Evaluator enters evidence in Reflect and Learn System.
+Evaluators are not required to rate all components, only components with sufficient evidence for Domains 2 and 3. ноw Evaluator enters evidence in Reflect and Learn System.
 Evaluator shares evidence and ratings, provides feedback and finalizes the observation cycle in RLS.
-Best Practice: Evaluator shares evidence and final component level ratings within 5 school days after the observation.
+Evaluator shares evidence and final component level ratings within 5 school days after the observation or after the requested Post-Conference.